Visit a Lake Superior Lighthouse

-Before you head up Highway 61 toward the Split Rock lighthouse, be sure to visit the Duluth Harbor and the breakwater lights.
+Before you head up Highway 61, be sure to visit the Duluth Harbor and the breakwater lights.
 Three working lights guide ships in and out of Duluth Harbor.

 Visit Canal Park in Duluth to see these Lake Superior lighthouses and watch as the ships come in to port.